-To have the 3508-hectare Mount Seymour Provincial Park right in my backyard is such a blessing.
+To have the 3508-hectare Mount Seymour Provincial Park right in our Greater Vancouver backyard is such a blessing.
 All of us, whether nature enthusiasts, hikers, skiers or mountaineers, would enjoy the serene forest cover of hemlock, Douglas fir and red cedar.
 My wife and I, along with our three sons, have enjoyed many pleasant hours hiking along the Mt Seymour trails, especially on the Baden Powell Trail that ends up down in Deep Cove.
 In the last number of years that we have been hiking on Mt Seymour, I have often wondered just whom Mt Seymour was named after.

 After being given a fascinating book entitled ‘British Columbia Place Names’, I discovered that Mt Seymour is named after the first Governor of the united British Columbia colony, Frederick Seymour.
 Even though Frederick Seymour has been described as the forgotten governor, his namesake is found scattered all throughout our local community.
 Examples are Mt Seymour Lions, Mt Seymour Dry Cleaners, Mt Seymour Little League, Mt Seymour Soccer, Seymour Dental Centre, Seymour Animal Clinic, Seymour Golf & Country Club, Seymour Heights Elementary School, and the 11th & 13th Seymour Scouts, Cubs, and Beavers.
 Even SeyCove High School is a combined name involving Seymour, as well as Deep Cove.